Joshua A. Newville: Same-sex Marriage Litigation

-Other Notable Cases
+Other Notable Civil Rights Cases

 In 2016, Newville represented a whistleblower and helped the government recover $6.2M in a Medicare fraud case.
 Newville's client was awarded more than $1.2 million.

 In 2017, Newville won a case at the Minnesota Supreme Court that clarified that undocumented workers are entitled to protection under a Minnesota law that prohibits retaliatory employment discharge.

 In 2021, Newville won summary judgment for a police shooting victim against the Las Vegas Metropolitan Police Department.
 After U.S. District Court Judge Richard F. Boulware found in favor of Newville's client, the case settled for $525,000.

+In 2023, Newville won an Equal Rights case at the State of Wisconsin Labor & Industry Review Commission that clarified the standard in criminal record employment discrimination cases in Wisconsin.

+Missing Persons Podcast

+Newville hosts an investigative podcast about missing persons.
+The first season debuted in 2022 and uncovered new leads in the 2002 disappearance of 20-year-old college student Joshua Guimond from College of Saint Benedict and Saint John's University.